clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

-In |CL| updates are delivered automatically, efficiently, and effectively.For more information see `documentation about Software Updates`_ in |CL|.
+In |CL| updates are delivered automatically, efficiently, and effectively.
+For more information see `documentation about Software Updates`_ in |CL|.